gumdrop/quizleague-maintain/README.md

 # quizleague
-A rewrite of the Chiltern Quiz League website in Angular2, angular material2, ScalaJS & Angulate2
+A rewrite of the Chiltern Quiz League website using VueJS, Vuetify & ScalaJS